-FIRE 113 Firefighter I (3 Hours)
+FIRE 113 Firefighter I\ (3 Hours) Prerequisites: Department approval.

 Corequisites: FIRE 112 and FIRE 114 and FIRE 115.

 This course provides an entry level overview of firefighter safety, fire behavior, building construction, protective clothing, equipment, firefighting techniques and rescue procedures.
 Students receive a solid foundation of classroom and hands-on training to prepare them for the Firefighter I written certification test through Kansas Fire and Rescue Training Institute.
 Eligible students will be provided the opportunity to take the third-party certification written test upon completion of this course.